Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Scaling Up Bayesian UQ with Neural Networks

 For the convenience of following disposition, we first whiten the coordinates by the transformation $u \mapsto \tilde u:=\mC^{-\half} u$.
 The whitened variable $\tilde u$ has the prior $\tilde \mu_0 = \mathcal N(0, \mI)$, where the identity covariance operator is not a trace-class on $\mbX$.
 However, random draws from $\tilde\mu_0$ are square-integrable in the weighted space $\mathrm{Im}(\mC^{-\half})$.
-We can still get a well-defined function space proposal for parameter $u$ after inverting the transformation \citep{cui16,LAN2019a}.
-In the whitened coordinates $\tilde u$, the Langevin and Hamiltonian \eqref{eq:HD} dynamics (with algorithmic parameter $\alpha\equiv 1$) become the following respectively
+We can still obtain a well-defined function space proposal for parameter $u$ after inverting the transformation \cite{cui16,LAN2019a}.
+In the whitened coordinates $\tilde u$, the Langevin and Hamiltonian \eqref{eq:HD} dynamics (with algorithmic parameter $\alpha\equiv 1$) can be written as follows respectively: